 Q: How will I know what is being taught?

-Our Enrichment instructors send parents a weekly summary of what was done in class that day and include photos.
-This is sent to our private member email group and saved to a shared drive for future access.
+Our instructors send parents summaries of what was done in class and include photos.
+The summaries are saved to a shared drive for future access.
 These summaries are intended to help parents create a clear record of their homeschool portfolios.
 Additionally, all work product created in classes is stored in a Main Lesson Book that parents can review, borrow mid-year, and keep at the end of the year.
 The Main Lesson Books stay at Coop for continued use through a program year but are a valuable resource to parents in states that must check in with their local homeschool officials.